 The MALESTROM: You were around with such giants, movie greats.
 Nowadays, are there any that compare with the past?

-Michael Deeley: Maybe … probably not … I’m not sure I really know.
-It used to be that every star, you could calculate their value in terms of box office, he could guarantee you how big an opening week you’d have.
+Michael Deeley: Maybe… probably not, I’m not sure I really know.
+It used to be that every star, you could calculate their value in terms of box office, they could guarantee you how big an opening week you’d have.

 TM: What about Tom Cruise, surely he’s the only one?